128technology/docs/docs/concepts_fib_construction.md

 ```
 The above examples do not take the RIB into account.
 A change in the configuration or a change in the RIB will cause the policy to be reapplied.

-Each selected route in the RIB is sent to the highway process as a route update by the routing agent.
+Each selected route in the RIB produces a route update that *may* influence the FIB.
 The route update is compared to all addresses for configured services.
 If a route update is more specific than a service address, this will result in multiple FIB entries for the service.
 An example of this is shown below.
 The service is configured with address 10.0.0.0/8, which automatically receives an entry.
 There is also a more specific BGP route in the RIB for 10.1.1.0/24.
 This results in a FIB entry for the configured service address (10.0.0.0/8), and a FIB entry for the more specific RIB route (10.1.1.0/24).

 ```
         service            s0